 Kaitlin revealed that she hated working in her home office.
 It was dark, dreary and uninviting.
 “Maybe if I could just get organized,” she said, “then I would be able to work in this space.”

 When I arrived I was dumbfounded.
 Her office consisted of a large room with floor to ceiling windows across one wall.
-What could be the problem, I wondered.
+However, little natural light flooded the room due to an overhang on the house.
+Other than that, what could be the problem, I wondered.

 After a great deal of questioning, it became apparent that she was mainly unhappy with her desk, a large dark antique writing table.
 But, more importantly, it was the fact that she could not sit at her desk and work.
 Why?
 Because she had placed several plastic file bins in the area where her legs should go.